-- Assessment of the Scene. - Ask bystanders about what happened. - Check the surrounding and the victim and look for any signs of opioid use (injection, patch, empty medication bottles). - Observe any signs of drug overdose: - If the victim found to have pulse but not breathing normally, begin rescue breathing and give naloxone. - If the victim does not have pulse and not breathing normally, start CPR and consider naloxone.
+National Life Support Committee - Check the surrounding and the victim and look for any signs of opioid use (injection, patch, empty medication bottles). - Observe any signs of drug overdose: - If the victim found to have pulse but not breathing normally, begin rescue breathing and give naloxone. - If the victim does not have pulse and not breathing normally, start CPR and consider naloxone.